 Viking Age runestones most often contain a memorial formula for deceased relatives, but did you know that some are formulated as poetry?

-What is remarkable though, is the fact that the memorial formula is followed by a complete verse in dróttkvætt (”lordly meter”).
-This meter belongs to the genre of Skaldic poetry, a style which is known for its extremely complicated meter and alliterative patterns that must have been as chellenging to compose as they are to read and interpret.
+What is remarkable, though, is the fact that the memorial formula is followed by a complete verse in dróttkvætt (”lordly meter”).
+This meter belongs to the genre of Skaldic poetry, a style that is known for its extremely complicated meter and alliterative patterns that must have been as challenging to compose as they are to read and interpret.
 The inscription is as follows:

 Transliteration of runes: